 The Raleigh Acupuncture psoas pain treatment effectively resolves psoas tightness and spasms because it safely reaches the “unreachable” places of injury.
 For example, imagine having a painful muscle spasm within the body that is too deep to access by massage or stretching.
 A sterile, hair-thin needle placed at the right location can release that muscle and promote healing that, left on its own, would remain injured for weeks or months.

 The psoas is hidden deep within the pelvic girdle, making it difficult to reach via stretching and massage.
 Acupuncture can safely and comfortably access tight muscles in this region while increasing blood circulation to promote healing.
-The result is a reduction in pain and faster recovery times, not only relieving the painful condition but helping to prevent future problems.
+The result is a reduction in pain and faster recovery times, relieving the painful condition and helping to prevent future problems.

 Psoas Case Study 1: Mom With 1-Year Old